 Revelatory, that is what it was revelatory.
 Not the amusing face of God kind, more exact.
-It started when Thunderbirds and Blue Angles in their F-16C/D Fighting Falcons and their F18C/D Hornet Fighters trimmed out to conduct aeronautic acrobatics covered the entire city with a thirty-minute fly over the Boroughs.
+It started when Thunderbirds and Blue Angles in their F-16C/D Fighting Falcons and their F18C/D Hornet Fighters trimmed out to conduct aeronautic acrobatics.
+They covered the entire city in a thirty-minute fly over the Boroughs.
 Fine, I said to myself, a good show, celebrating all the first responders of New York City in a salute to their courage in the fight against a pandemic.

 Read five explorations of system change.
 One is about discoveries, which lead me to malfunctions as the heart of the issue.
 Skills are needed so the next three are about critical thinking gambits and pathways.
 I conclude with the idea that every change is a second chance.

 Imagine the ancient time when a sculptor was chipping away at smoothing a stone and created the shape of a wheel.
 As a social creature, the sculptor shared this object with others who rolled it and laughed when one day, one of them asked for one with a hole in the center.
 That is the moment when a system change exploded into existence with the production of clay objects.
 Centuries passed before the wheel becomes a vehicle, but it did.

 The writer, sculptor, fine art, and code-battles continue to this day for nothing more than joy and your attention, if not curiosity.
 Modern humans chip away at their vast capacity for system change by sharing information, exchanging ideas, and dispensing them to others who may also roll them and laugh.
 The second revelation is about the act of discovery upon which all the others rest.
 Have a look.